5 Foolproof Ways To Overcome Doubts And Boost Your Confidence As A Freelancer

 2. Give yourself some space (and grace) to work through your emotions

 Bottled-up emotions, when enough pressure is applied, will eventually come spilling out anyway.
-When they are forced out everything is released with so much intensity it can become incredibly overwhelming.
+When they are forced out, everything is released with so much intensity that it can become incredibly overwhelming.

 3. Give yourself some space from the particular project in question